 Visual inspection is the oldest, most economical and widely used inspection technique.
-Difficult accessible areas can be visually inspected with a state-of-the-art video inspection system which enables remote inspection.
-Test results can be stored on location and sent directly to the customer.
+Difficult accessible areas can be visually inspected with state-of-the-art video inspection systems and large surfaces inspected with e.g. 3D optical structured light scanning.
+3D test results of the asset can be stored on location and sent directly to the customer for evaluation.

-NLR C-scan facilities
+Ultrasonic C-scan facilities

-Automatic ultrasonic inspection (C-scan) is an effective NDI solution for composite components and other lightweight aircraft structures.
+Automated ultrasonic inspection (C-scan) is an effective NDI solution for composite components and other lightweight aircraft structures.
 With this C-scan inspection the quality assessment of a material or structure can be determined without impairing its further use.
 In the development stage of components the C-scan test results are a significant input for adjusting production parameters to improve the overall quality.
 Further, the C-scan inspections guarantee a consistent quality during the production stage.

 Ultis software environment enables automatic defect detection and characterization.
-AITM requirement representations included Reporting automated to a large degree.
+AITM requirement representations included.
+Reporting automated to a large degree.
 Uniform data processing over different devices.